jake221/NeighborCF/README.md

 http://files.grouplens.org/datasets/movielens/

 # Metrics
-Both algorithms are evaluated with precision and recall.
+Both algorithms are evaluated with precision, recall, nDCG and map.

 # Requirement
 You need to download numpy to run this program.